No Anchor Support on Wiki pages

 - Affected version deleted (

-#4 Updated by Tomas Pospisek about 9 years ago
+#4 Updated by Tomas Pospisek over 9 years ago

 - Status changed from Closed to Reopened